 Login, Logout, Whoami

 Three commands defined incmd/crewship/cmd_login.go cover every way the CLI authenticates against a Crewship server.
-The token always lands in ~/.crewship/cli-config.yaml; subsequent commands pick it up from there.
-All three respect --server and --workspace flags for overriding the active profile.
+The token lands in ~/.crewship/cli-config.yaml (or the selected profile); subsequent commands pick it up from there.
+Login and the other top-level commands respect the global --server and --profile flags. --workspace is a global context flag for workspace-scoped commands; login does not select a workspace.

 crewship login